‘Never Any Question’: Nancy Pelosi Says She Never Believed Her Brother’s Accuser in Trial for Infamous Gang Rape of Underage Girls

 Page wrote that Pelosi said “she never doubted her brother’s innocence” and that “she said it was either a politically motivated prosecution aimed at hurting her father or a case of another defendant trying to shift the blame to someone else.”
 At the time of the rape charges for which Roosie was acquitted, Pelosi’s father was the mayor of Baltimore.

 This instance with her brother is not the only time Pelosi has defended men accused of sexual misconduct by women, either.
 When now former Rep. John Conyers (D-MI) first faced accusations that ultimately forced him to resign from Congress after decades of service, Pelosi defended him and praised his career.
-According to Business Insider, Pelosi in a Meet The Press interview called Conyers “an icon in our country”who she said has “done a great deal to protect women.”
-She pushed the matter to the Ethics Committee to handle, and refused to call for his resignation.
+According to Business Insider, Pelosi in a Meet The Press interview called Conyers “an icon in our country” who she said has “done a great deal to protect women.”
+She pushed the matter to the Ethics Committee to handle and refused to call for his resignation.

 In the Page book interview, Pelosi called her brother, who passed away at age 73 in 2007, a “beautiful, lovely person” and said his accusers were likely politically motivated.
 “I thought it was so unfair, because I thought somebody was trying to accuse him of something because they were trying to besmirch my father,” Pelosi told Page.